 - Access to higher quality inventory: Header bidding has opened up inventory to buyers that they were not previously exposed to.
 Prior to the introduction of header bidding, buyers didn’t have full visibility into publishers’ inventory.
 Premium inventory was reserved for direct sold and private marketplace campaigns.
 Now, programmatic campaigns have the ability to out-compete reserved/direct-sold and traditional buys to which premium publishers already committed.

 - Increased QPS: Although header bidding means increased competition, it also means increased Queries Per Second (QPS).
-This results in a need for increased bandwidth on the DSP side or an engineering investment in deduplicating impression opportunities.
+This results in a need for increased bandwidth on the DSP side or an engineering investment in deduplicating impressions.
 As a stopgap measure, some DSPs have turned off entire buckets of inventory to minimize QPS.
+Although this is a downfall of header bidding, it’s much less of a problem for video header bidding compared to display since display must fire queries for every page load whereas video is tied to the play event.

 So while buyers will have a better chance at out-competing direct-sold campaigns and more access to quality inventory, they could still miss out on these opportunities due to faulty auction mechanics.
 Additionally, DSPs should expect the increase in QPS and inventory prices associated with header bidding campaigns, which will in turn up the cost for advertisers.
 So, DPSs, ramp up your bandwidth.
 Advertisers, ramp up your budgets.

-For even more information on the topic of header bidding, check out our header bidding page and the rest of our blog series:
+For even more information on the topic, check out our header bidding page and the rest of our blog series:

 - What is Header Bidding?